WriteWithCrow/portfolio/README.md

 I combine technical writing expertise with a background in knowledge management, customer education, and content strategy.

-My approach focuses on creating documentation that is not only accurate, but useful — helping users find answers, complete tasks, and feel confident using a product.
+My approach focuses on creating documentation that is not only accurate but useful — helping users find answers, complete tasks, and feel confident using a product.

 ---